DISABILITY. DANCE. ARTISTRY. RESOURCES

 Dance New Jersey is a member-based service organization committed to reaching new audiences and promoting the energy, excitement and excellence of dance and dance education in New Jersey, including the New York City metropolitan area counties of Bergen and Hudson.
 Its Dance Space Inventory, an online directory (organized by county) features New Jersey performance venues and dance spaces available for rent, which includes information on the accessibility and level of ADA compliance of each space.

-The Disability/Arts/NYC Task Force (DANT) is an arts advocacy organization committed to fostering disability artistry in New York City.
-It supports this artistry and simultaneously work to dismantle the entrenched discriminatory practices and policies faced by disabled artists.
-DANT is forming around a unique moment for disability arts and artistry.
-It is witnessing bold artwork across genres and disciplines that take up disability as a profound aesthetic and analytic value.
+The Disability/Arts/NYC Task Force (DANT) was an arts advocacy organization committed to fostering disability artistry in New York City.
+They had two primary goals: to shape a disability arts platform for NYC, and to bring greater cohesiveness and support to the disabled artists working in NYC.
+DANT was formed around a unique moment for disability arts and artistry.
+It witnessed bold artwork across genres and disciplines that take up disability as a profound aesthetic and analytic value.
 And yet, there are persistent obstacles that limit the possibilities for disabled artists and disability artistry.
-DANT is well situated to develop a movement for disability arts to thrive in New York City.
+A history of DANT's work and its outcomes and challenges can be found in DANT’s report: Disability Equity in NYC’s Arts and Culture Landscape.

 Theatre Development Fund’s (TDF) twofold mission is to identify and provide support, including financial assistance, to theatrical works of artistic merit and to encourage and enable diverse audiences to attend live theatre and dance in all their venues.
 For disabled theatergoers, it offers a TDF Accessibility Program (TAP) membership, with specific Autism, Hearing Loss, Vision Loss, and Physical Mobility Programs.
 For presenters, it offers both a National Open Captioning Initiative and Accessibility Grants for events that are being made available to the public in New York State.
 Access for Young Audiences is a program for elementary and secondary school students in the tristate area, offering them the opportunity to attend accessible Broadway performances.